 When a parent is extremely delinquent (owing at least $10,000), the Child Support Division of the Michigan Attorney General might get involved and prosecute the parent for nonpayment.

 You have a right to request a review of your child support order once every 36 months.
-(And if either parent receives public assistance, the FOC automatically reviews the order every 36 months.)
+(If either parent receives public assistance, the FOC will generally review the order every 36 months automatically.)

 Parents may also work out an agreement to modify the child support order, but they'll need to submit the proposed new order to the court for approval.